Best Caribbean Islands: How to Choose the Right One for Your Trip

 Best beach | Harbour Island's Pink Sand Beach - 2.5 hour boat ride from Nassau.
 Harbour Island is considered the Nantucket of the Bahamas. |

-The Bahamas is made up of 700 islands, although only 16 are inhabited, and only 3 have major international airports - Nassau on New Providence, Exuma, and Grand Bahama Island (Freeport).
-Our overview here focuses on Nassau (includes Paradise Island) as well as the island of Exuma, the two most popular areas.
-The other islands would fit in our "off-the-beaten-path" section as they're more difficult to get to and offer limited accommodations.
+The Bahamas is made up of 700 islands, of which only 16 are inhabited, and only 3 have major international airports: Nassau on New Providence, Exuma, and Grand Bahama Island (Freeport).
+Our overview here focuses on Nassau (including Paradise Island) and the island of Exuma, the two most popular areas.
+The other islands would fit into our "off-the-beaten-path" section, as they're more difficult to reach and offer limited accommodations.

-The Bahamas: Mega resorts and waterparks, swimming with pigs, snorkeling/diving excursions, tranquility on the out-islands
+The Bahamas: Mega resorts and waterparks, swimming with pigs, snorkeling, tranquility on the out-islands

 ANTIGUA | |